-K1 is the first example to be constructed as part of the collaboration with Palto, focusing on ready-for-change house typologies
+K1 forms the first phase of the collaboration with Palto, focusing on ready-for-change house typologies

 K1 House, 2021